platyplus/health-oss/operational.md

 ### [FrontlineSMS](https://www.frontlinesms.com/) <Badges user="frontlinesms" repo="frontlinesms2" />

-FrontlineSMS is a free open source software used by a variety of organizations to distribute and collect information via text messaging (SMS).
+FrontlineSMS is a free open-source software used by a variety of organizations to distribute and collect information via text messaging (SMS).
 The software works without an internet connection and with a cell phone and computer.

 ### [mHero](https://www.mhero.org/)